CosmosDever/AvengersCluadeCode/README.md

 ACCEPT/PATCH/BLOCK deltas validated and applied by a dependency-free Node engine, never a replayed transcript — Thor mediates and hands unresolved calls to the user, Steve plans and self-scrutinizes, Reed implements with bundled Ponytail, then Bruce (correctness) and Tony (Ponytail Review) review the result and drive a bounded fix loop.
-See `AVENGERS_V2_REVISED_PLAN.md` for the full design.

 ## Install